MasonMines2006/forge-labs-DS-challenge/README.md

 # forge-labs-DS-challenge
 Repo for the Forge Labs Data Science challenge.
-Specifically, the technical interview portion of the application.
+Specifically, the technical interview portion of their summer internship.